“Is he looking at me?

 She is everything and means the world to me.”

 Women need to stop being so hard on themselves and stop putting each other down.
 My son introduced me to a song by Alessia Cara that I thought was amazing, the song is called “Scars tYourur Beautiful”.
 The song depicts how women are so tough on themselves that they forget how to love themselves.
-So many time our little girls see these images on television, social media, or magazines of women who society says is beautiful, and when these image of “beauty” they may feel worthless or less beautiful.
-No one and everyone is perfect.
+So many times our little girls see these images on television, social media, or magazines of women who society says is beautiful, and when these images of “beauty” they may feel worthless or less beautiful.
+No one and everyone are perfect.
 Each person has a unique quality about themselves that is different from everyone and it makes you perfect.
 Embrace it and love it and the world will love you too for sharing it with us.